mybatis/mybatis-dynamic-sql/README.md

 </mapper>
 ```

 Notice in both examples that the select uses a table alias and the delete does not.
+If you specify an alias
+for fields, it will only be used for select statements.

 ### Third - Create where clauses for your queries
 Where clauses are created by combining your field definition (from the first step above) with a condition for the field.
 This library includes a large number of type safe conditions.